 Learn more about students who are studying to become a marine scientist.

-MarineCareers.net, maintained by the WHOI Sea Grant Program, will introduce you to a wide range of marine career fields and to people working in those fields.
+MarineCareers.net, created in association with Woods Hole Sea Grant and maintained by NH Sea Grant, will introduce you to a wide range of marine career fields and to people working in those fields.

 On the OceanCareers.com website, maintained by the Centers for Ocean Sciences Education Excellence (COSEE), you can explore over fifty ocean-related careers, find a college, university or training center that specializes in ocean-related education and much more.